-The Oil, Gas, and Minerals Division (OGMD), within the Michigan Department of Environmental Quality (MDEQ), has responsibility for issuing permits to engage in sand dune mining within the designated sand dune areas defined under the authority of Part 637, Sand Dune Mining, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended (NREPA).
+The Oil, Gas, and Minerals Division (OGMD), within the Department of Environment, Great Lakes, and Energy (EGLE), has responsibility for issuing permits to engage in sand dune mining within the designated sand dune areas defined under the authority of Part 637, Sand Dune Mining, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended (NREPA).
 The purpose of this permit is to protect sand dunes within the Great Lakes sand dune areas.

 A. NAME OF PERMIT OR APPROVAL:

 Permit to Engage in Sand Dune Mining Within Great Lakes Sand Dune Areas

 B. STATUTORY AUTHORITY: